 Lastly, if you buy separate wheels and the lug nuts are exposed, don’t forget the nut caps!
 These will complete the look by covering the exposed lug nuts, matching your wheels.
 You can see the exposed lug nuts in the photo below.

-There you have it, my Tesla Model Y winter tire recommendations and set-up.
+There you have it, my thoughts on the best winter tires for Tesla Model Y owners.
 What do you think about the best winter tires for Tesla Model Y?
 What set did you go with?
 Let me know in the comments below!

 Get 10% off Tesmanian products with coupon code MYEVTRIPS

-Buying a Tesla?
-Use this referral link to get up to $1,000 off PLUS 3 Months of Full Self-Driving!!*
+Thinking of buying a Tesla?
+Use this referral link to get up to $1,300 off!*